isaac0yen/covid-api-consumer/README.md

 # COVID-19 Nigeria Data App
+## Please be awarw that the API docs wasn't provided

 This is a single-page React application that fetches and displays COVID-19 data for different states in Nigeria.
 The data is fetched from the open API at `https://covidnigeria.herokuapp.com/api` using Redux for state management.